malinajs/malinajs.github.io/docs/src/index.md

 ```

 ---
-If class name starts with `$` is's marked as extrenal
+If class name starts with `$` it's marked as external
 <a target="_blank" href="https://malinajs.github.io/repl/#/share/0O8PvtvEW37?version=0.6.36">example</a>

 ```html